 Excursions in Literature, Third Edition

-See the description in the first two paragraphs under Explorations in Literature since the format of these two texts is similar.
 The unifying theme of this eighth-grade text is a Christian’s journey through life, including choices he must face.
 Illustrations from scripture appear at the end of each unit.
-The text continues the character emphasis of the seventh-grade book.
 Units are titled Choices, Friends, Viewpoints, Adventures, Discoveries, and Heroes and Villains.
 Some authors and writings (or excerpts) included are Ben-Hur by Lew Wallace, Little Women by Louisa May Alcott, A Christmas Carol by Charles Dickens, "The Banks of the Sacramento" by Jack London, The Princess and Curdie by George MacDonald, and "Make Me Thy Fuel" by Amy Carmichael.
 A short novel, In Search of Honor, is studied in the final unit; it is included within the textbook.

 Fundamentals of Literature, Second Edition

-Suggested for grade nine, this textbook is the foundation for the study of literature throughout high school.
+Suggested for grade nine, Fundamentals of Literature is the foundation for the study of literature throughout high school.
 It teaches conflict, character, theme, structure, point of view, and moral tone through both traditional and contemporary selections.
 Representative authors are Sir Arthur Conan Doyle, Shakespeare, Carl Sandburg, Sir Walter Scott, John Donne, and Saki (H.H.
 Munro).
 The drama Cyrano De Bergerac is also included within the text, but an optional DVD presentation of the story is available separately.